It's a New Day in Public Health.

 HABs: Harmful Algae Blooms

 Algae are plant-like organisms that sustain marine life.
-They contribute to the food chain and to the oxygen that keeps water bodies healthy.
-But sometimes, when conditions are right—warm water and increased nutrients—certain algae can quickly grow and overpopulate.
-These foam- or scum-like masses are called blooms, and can be pushed to the shore by winds, waves, tides and currents.
-Some blooms release toxins that make ecosystems, animals and people sick: scientists call these harmful algae blooms or HABs.
-In Florida, we find HABs along our saltwater, freshwater and brackish water bodies.
+They contribute to the food chain and to the oxygen that keeps water bodies healthy, but sometimes, when conditions are right—often warm water and increased nutrients—certain algae can quickly grow and overpopulate.
+These foam- or scum-like masses are called blooms and can be pushed to the shore by winds, waves, tides and currents.
+Some blooms release toxins that make ecosystems, animals and people sick; scientists call these harmful algae blooms (HABs).
+In Florida, HABs can be found among our saltwater, freshwater and brackish water bodies.

-RED TIDE AND FISH Don’t harvest or eat distressed or dead fish (or any animals) from or near a red tide.
+RED TIDE AND FISH Do not harvest or eat distressed or dead fish (or any animals) from or near a red tide.
 Fish caught live and healthy can be eaten if filleted and rinsed thoroughly with fresh water.

 RED TIDE AND SHELLFISH Check local harvesting status at Florida Department of Agriculture and Consumer Services.
-Crabs, lobsters, shrimp, clams, oysters and scallops are filter feeders that can concentrate toxins—these and other shellfish, if harvested from red tide areas, can be contaminated with brevetoxins.
-The muscle of the scallop is free of toxin but the rest of the scallop is not (recipes using scallop muscle are safe to eat).
+Bivalve mollusks, including clams, oysters, mussels and scallops are filter feeders that can concentrate toxins—these and other shellfish, if harvested from red tide areas, can be contaminated with brevetoxins.
+The muscle of the scallop is generally free of toxin but the rest of the scallop is not (recipes using scallop muscle are safe to eat).
 In addition, marine gastropods, commonly called sea snails (conch, whelk, etc), feed on the bivalves, therefore, they can also be contaminated with brevetoxins during a red tide.
 Your safest choice is to not harvest or eat molluscan shellfish or marine gastropods from red tide affected areas.

 You could suffer from Neurotoxic Shellfish Poisoning (NSP) if you eat contaminated shellfish.
 NSP symptoms include: nausea and vomiting; tingling of the mouth, lips and tongue; and slurred speech and dizziness.
 Neurological symptoms can progress to partial paralysis and respiratory problems.

-In water bodies with blue-green algae (also known as cyanobacteria) that can occur in Florida’s fresh or brackish waterbodies, many of which have the potential to produce toxins.
-If people or animals splash or if boats create wakes, the algae cells can be broken apart, and the cyanotoxins can release into the air.
-The toxins mix with water droplets and spray—that’s how people and animals can inhale the toxin.
-Though contact with the algae may cause skin irritation, these toxins cannot pass through your skin easily so swallowing large amounts of contaminated water is what causes illness.
-This algae is blue, bright green, brown or red, and can have a strong odor like rotting plants.
+There are several species of blue-green algae (also known as cyanobacteria) that can occur in Florida’s fresh or brackish waterbodies, many of which have the potential to produce toxins.
+If people or animals splash in the water or if boats create wakes, the algae cells can be broken apart, and the cyanotoxins can release into the air.
+The toxins mix with water droplets and spray, causing people and animals to potentially inhale the toxin.
+Though contact with the algae may cause skin irritation, these toxins cannot pass through your skin easily, so swallowing large amounts of contaminated water is what can typically cause illness.
+This algae is blue, bright green, brown or red and can have a strong odor like rotting plants.
 Pets can become sick from blue-green algae so keep them out of those areas and away from contaminated marine animals and fish.

 SYMPTOMS?
-For some people, blue-green algae can cause rashes, stomach cramps, nausea, diarrhea and vomiting.
+For some people, exposure to blue-green algae can cause rashes, stomach cramps, nausea, diarrhea and vomiting.
 People who are very sensitive to smells can have respiratory irritation.
 Sometimes, high exposures of toxin can affect the liver and nervous system.

-CONTAMINATED WATER Water from areas with blue-green algae can make animals and people sick—stay away from these areas.
+CONTAMINATED WATER Water from areas with blue-green algae can make people and animals sick—stay away from these areas.

-BLUE-GREEN ALGAE AND FISH Fish tested from water with blue-green algae show that cyanotoxins don’t accumulate much in the edible parts—muscle or fillet—of fish, but can in other organs.
+BLUE-GREEN ALGAE AND FISH Fish tested from water with blue-green algae show that cyanotoxins do not significantly accumulate in the edible parts—muscle or filet—of fish, but can in other organs.
 Prior to consuming, rinse fish fillets with tap or bottled water, throw out the guts, and cook the fish well.
 Do not eat shellfish in waters with blue-green algae blooms.